-Williamsburg citizens even voted to adopt the name “Hot Springs” (since it was no longer being used by their neighbors), but the idea never caught on, and about a year later the name was changed back to Williamsburg.
+Williamsburg citizens later voted to adopt the name “Hot Springs,” which was no longer being used by Truth or Consequences, but the re-name never caught on.
+A year later the town name was changed back to Williamsburg.

 The Village of Williamsburg has progressed with a modern municipal services complex, and utility services are provided for its residents through contracts with the City of Truth or Consequences.

 The “old” state highway (187), a picturesque southbound route that serves as an alternative to I-25, is accessed via Williamsburg.
-Highway 187 between Williamsburg and Caballo is part of BOTH Sierra County Scenic Byways!
+Highway 187 between Williamsburg and Caballo is part of both Sierra County Scenic Byways.